Planning a trip to Germany? We asked travel experts and bloggers to share their opinion on the best places to visit in

 Known as the start of the fairytale route of Germany, my first inkling that Bremen existed was as a child when I read the Grimm fairy-tale, the Musicians of Bremen.
 The city makes full use of the fable now with the four statues of the ‘Bremer Stadtmusikanten’ at the Townhall as well as a musical gutter that cries out like the animal characters when you throw coins in.
 And of course, postcards and fridge magnets abound aplenty.

 So what can you do if you plan a short stay at Bremen?
 Go to the magical old market square and experience what it feels like to journey back through the ages.
 The UNESCO world heritage sites of the ‘Bremer Rathaus’ and Roland statue, the imposing St. Peter’s Cathedral, the Schütting or the Chamber of Commerce, the unusual red-bricked architecture of Böttcherstraße and the Stadtmusikanten, all make for a stunning 3D panorama.

 Gorge on delectable handmade dark chocolate truffles at Hachez and tour the oldest repository of German wines in the ‘Ratskeller’.
-Lose yourself in the by-lanes of Bremen’s oldest fisherman’ quarter—the ‘Schnoor’—lined with pretty little-timbered houses dating back to the 15th century.
+Lose yourself in the by-lanes of Bremen’s oldest fisherman’s quarter—the ‘Schnoor’—lined with pretty little-timbered houses dating back to the 15th century.
 When done admiring, browse through the arts and craft collections on the streets around.

-Thank you SO much to these awesome bloggers and travel experts for sharing their favourite destinations in Germany to visit!
-Other notable mentions include Regensburg, Europa Park and of course, Berlin.
+Thank you SO much to these awesome bloggers and travel experts for sharing their favorite destinations in Germany to visit!
+Other notable mentions include Regensburg, Europa Park, and of course, Berlin.